Ziggy-Z/Coupon-Acceptance/README.md

 ### Total acceptance by income:

 ![Logo](https://github.com/Ziggy-Z/Coupon-Acceptance/blob/main/images/totalAcc.png)
-* We can see that when income is lower than $56,249, More single individuals accept the coupon.
-But with income above that value, we see that more married partners accept the coupons.
+* among individuals with incomes below $56,249, a higher proportion of single individuals tend to accept the coupon.
+Conversely, for those with incomes exceeding this threshold, there is a notable increase in the acceptance rate among married partners.

 ### Acceptance rate by Income:

 ![Logo](https://github.com/Ziggy-Z/Coupon-Acceptance/blob/main/images/incomeVacc.png)

-* We don't see the same pattern.
+* However, we don't see the same pattern when analyzing the acceptance rat.
 When we take into account the acceptance rate within each group, we see that Divorced marital status on average have a higher acceptance rate when income is below $56,249 and we see unmarried partners having a slightly higher acceptance rate in income group above $56,249.

-* We can hypothesize that the observation from this plot is due to other marital statuses having a higher mean acceptance rate.
+* We can hypothesize that the observation from this plot is due to other marital statuses having a higher mean acceptance rate, evening out the spike we saw with single individuals.

 Would having children affect the acceptance rate between each marital status?